PawelZdunek/companies-table-/README.md

 You can use this project by clicking the link above.

-While the page is loading api a wait animation is displayed
+While the page is loading api a wait animation is displayed.